JayComp Development

 Vehicle Counts and Patterns

-Obtain the latest Average Daily Traffic (ADT) counts from the local department of transportation.
-High ADT is generally favorable, but raw numbers can mislead.
-You must analyze when and where the traffic occurs.
+You must analyze when the traffic occurs.
+Is there a heavy morning rush on the side of the road where your store will sit?
 Most convenience store revenue is generated during the morning commute.
-If your store sits on the "going home" side of the street, you will capture significantly less morning traffic — and your projections need to reflect that.
+If your store sits on the "going home" side of the street, you will capture significantly less morning traffic.

 Ease of Ingress and Egress

-Look at the surrounding roadways.
+Look at the local roadways.
 Are there concrete medians preventing left-hand turns into your lot?
 Can you secure permits for multiple curb cuts to separate entering and exiting traffic?
 The easier it is to navigate your property, the higher your daily transaction count will be.

 The Role of Fuel in Your Feasibility Study